-The House of Blues has become one of the best places to see live music – featuring a plethora of local, regional, and even a few touring national acts.
-Besides great live music, the rock and blues-themed chain offers southern dishes, including po’boys, jambalaya and more.
+The House of Blues has become one of the best places to see live music in New Orleans – featuring a plethora of local, regional, and even a few touring national acts.
+Besides great live music, the rock and blues-themed chain offers a tasty selection of southern comfort food including po’boys, jambalaya, and more.

 225 Decatur | New Orleans, LA | 504.310.4999

 If you’re a fan of live jazz performances, then you must make plans to attend an upcoming show at Preservation Hall.
 Situated in the heart of the French Quarter on St. Peter Street, the venue presents intimate, acoustic New Orleans Jazz concerts featuring ensembles from a collective of more than 50 local master practitioners.

 726 Saint Peter Street | New Orleans, LA | 504.522.2841